Take a BITE out of phish!

 New cyber threats surface every day, but one kind of threat persists as one of the most common and effective.
 Phishing remains a favorite of cybercriminals because it bypasses technical security controls and attacks the people rather than the systems.

-Phishing is an increasingly common and dangerous cyberattack perpetrated using email.
-Hackers and scammers, often pretending to represent familiar organizations like the IRS or a bank, send out emails that contain links to malicious sites or malware-infected attachments.
+Phishing is an increasingly common and dangerous cyberattack perpetrated using email or social media services.
+Hackers and scammers, often pretending to represent familiar individuals or organizations like the IRS or a bank, send out messages that contain links to malicious sites or malware-infected attachments.
 Their intent is to trick unsuspecting people into surrendering their personal information or even control of their devices.

 To help raise awareness about phishing attacks, the University has launched the Secure UD "Take a BITE out of phish!" campaign.